Totsukawaii/writeup-on-scorm-cheat/README.md

 ![](3.PNG)

-*If you can't find quizplayer.js I'm sorry, try a different scorm package"
+*If you can't find quizplayer.js I'm sorry, try a different scorm package*
 <br/><br/>
 However, all the code in mushed together and is not really readable for us.
 Click on the curly braces at the bottom to format the code.